luqiuyuan/minimal-electron-reactjs-boilerplate/README.md

 This repository is a minimal Electron-ReactJS boilerplate.
 There are two targets: 1) avoid ejecting the ReactJS codes; 2) not include modules you may not need, like Redux and React Router.

+After checking out this repository, run ```npm install`` to install all dependencies.

 # Run in development mode

 1. Make sure ```DEV``` is ```true``` in package.json